Animesh081005/GymManagement/README.md

     * Updating the data into database like changing userid or passwords.

 # Guidelines
+## IDE used:-
+This application is developed using Netbeans IDE.
 ## Setting up the database:-
 1. Create a database named **_demodb_**
 2. Import the **_db.sql_** file into the **_demodb_** database_(The **_db.sql_** file is present inside the database folder)_.